sreekarn/portfolio/index.md

 ### About me
 <hr>
 Hi there!
-I am an aspiring Software Engineer with interest in Machine Learning, Data Science and Cloud Computing.
+I am current graduate computer science student aspiring to be a Software Engineer with interest in Machine Learning, Data Science and Cloud Computing.
 I'm currently pursuing my master's degree in Computer Science at UNC Charlotte.
 I have worked for 3 and half years at TATA Consultancy Services as Data Engineer at Hyderabad, India.
 I'm actively looking for internship opportunities for Summer 2021.

 ### Experience
 <hr>